-There are plenty of reasons to be enamored with the 2018 Volvo XC90, a sophisticated luxury crossover sport utility vehicle.
+The 2019 Volvo XC90 is a sophisticated luxury crossover sport utility vehicle.

-For technological geeks, there’s lots to love.
+For technological geeks, there’s plenty to explore.
 And it starts with merely turning on and off the engine, which is initiated from a knob near the center console.
 The large center console in the elegantly-stylish cabin features a touch screen that uses infrared technology that reportedly improves response time.

 For folks who love utilizing an electric motor, that’s an option in the XC90 T8, a plug-in hybrid electric-motor/gas-engine.
 Note that there are some major limitations with this model.
 It only goes 19 miles in EV mode, up 5 miles from the 2017 version.
 The T8 has a mileage rating of 54 mpg – a somewhat underwhelming figure.

 The XC90 has three rows and seats seven people comfortably.
 Like all Volvos, this one has an exorbitant amount of safety features that add considerable value and peace of mind.
 Among the features are frontal collision detection with automatic braking (the brakes are applied if the driver attempts to turn in front of an oncoming car).
 There’s also energy-absorbing seat cushions and self-tightening seat belts if the SUV suddenly careens off the road.